 What does healthd monitor and tell?

-<14>[21867.192464] healthd: battery l=78 v=4024 t=18.8 h=2 st=4 c=-239 chg=a
+First let's take a look at the healthd logs:<14>[21867.192464] healthd: battery l=78 v=4024 t=18.8 h=2 st=4 c=-239 chg=a

 <14>[21867.421852] healthd: battery l=78 v=4067 t=18.8 h=2 st=2 c=5 chg=a